andelf/ruc-beamer-template/README.md

 # ruc-beamer-template
-Latex beamer template for RUC
+Latex beamer template for RUC.

 ## How to Use